stevencch99/stevencch99.github.io/_posts/2019-08-22-Linux_apt-get-update-fail.md

 tags: ["Linux"]
 comments: true
 ---
-I'm on Ubuntu 16.04, today when I run `$ sudo apt-get update` to update software, it breaks and I got this error instead:
+I've been using Ubuntu 16.04 on Oracle VM VirtualBox these days, this mornig when I run `$ sudo apt-get update` to update softwares, it breaks and I got this error instead:

 ![](https://i.imgur.com/ERImZ5i.png)

-Seems there is an invalid repository that gives 403 error causes the problem.
+Seems there is an invalid repository that gives 403 error and causes the problem.

 ```bash
 Err:20 http://ppa.launchpad.net/moka/stable/ubuntu xenial/main amd64 Packages
   403  Forbidden
 ```

-Or run `$ sudo apt-get update | grep "Failed"` to find failing repositories.
+We can also run `$ sudo apt-get update | grep "Failed"` to list failing repositories.

-This error will lead other installation process fail, for example like RVM installation, since `$ sudo apt-get update` doesn't work well.
+This error might lead other installation process to fail, for example like RVM installation, since `$ sudo apt-get update` doesn't work well.

 ## Solution